Edain92/orbitea-monorepo/README.md

 - User: Represents the user who is planning the travel itinerary.
 - Itinerary: Contains information about the planned travel schedule, including destinations, activities, and time frames.
-- AI System: A separate system that assists in generating itinerary suggestions.

 _Value Objects:_